- To import, export and update data, you work with normal Excel (.xlsx) files.

-Maximum file size that you can upload is 20 MB, but Excel files are compressed, so that for sure can hold around 300 thousand rows or even more.
+Maximum file size that you can upload is 100 MB, but Excel files are compressed so that for sure can hold any data you need.

 Columns and rows

-In each sheet the data is arranged by columns and rows.
+In each sheet, the data is arranged in columns and rows.

 Those columns are basically the same data fields as you fill through Shopify Admin.
 For example, Product columns would be: Handle, Title, Vendor, and so on.